eyyytran/DigitalCrafts_FencingSim/README.md

 ### Game Files

-- Copy and paste the line below into your `Terminal` to download this file:
+- Run the line below in your `terminal` to download this file:

 ```
 git clone https://github.com/eyyytran/DigitalCrafts_FencingSim.git